 So, which one exactly?

-- For developers who need development tools– WooCommerce, Easy Digital Downloads, or Jigoshop
+- Developers who need development tools– WooCommerce, Easy Digital Downloads, or Jigoshop

-- Looking for free eCommerce plugin – WooCommerce or WP eCommerce
+- Free eCommerce plugin – WooCommerce or WP eCommerce

 - Looking to keep your costs in check – WooCommerce or WP EasyCart

-- For those who need a lot of add-ons – WooCommerce, Jigoshop, or WP eCommerce
+- Tons of add-ons to choose from – WooCommerce, Jigoshop, or WP eCommerce

-- For selling digital products – Easy Digital Downloads
+- Sell digital products – Easy Digital Downloads

 - For those who prefer BigCommerce – BigCommerce